Lee Martin (footballer, born February 1968): Playing career

 He failed to make a single league appearance in 1992–93 season, when they won the first FA Premier League title.
 His final league appearance came on 23 October 1993 in a 1–0 Premier League win over Everton at Goodison Park, as United were on course for retaining the league title.
 They also went on to win the FA Cup that season.
 1993–94 saw the introduction of squad numbers in the Premier League, and Martin made one appearance in the number 21 shirt.
 His final competitive appearance for the club was on 27 October 1993 in a 5–1 home win over Leicester City in the third round of the League Cup.

 Towards the end of his time at Manchester United, Martin regularly captained the reserve side.

 Martin played a total of 108 games and scored two goals for United before he left Old Trafford in January 1994 to join Celtic, where he suffered a broken leg within months of his arrival.
 He played just 19 times in the league in more than two years as Celtic failed to overhaul Rangers, who were league champions of Scotland in each of three seasons that Martin spent north of the border.
 Celtic's only major honour during Martin's time there was the Scottish FA Cup in 1995, but he didn't make the squad for that game.

 He finally left Celtic in 1996 and signed for Bristol Rovers, from where he later had a loan spell with Huddersfield Town.
 He retired from professional football in 1998.

 He then moved to the semi-professional League of Wales team Bangor City, Glossop North End and then to NEWI Cefn Druids in 2006.

-Martin retired from football in 2008, and currently works with young people helping them to gain qualifications, access college and get apprenticeships or employment in the West Cheshire area.
+Martin retired from football in 2008, and works with young people helping them to gain qualifications, access college and get apprenticeships or employment in the West Cheshire area.